Platform Baselines

 The application engineering is identical.
 The platform changes the vector.
 Choose accordingly — and make the trust decision explicit.

-No public cloud platform as of 2026 achieves A3 + R4 with an intact measurement chain from firmware to application.
-Every platform requires at least one trust decision.
-The baselines above tell you exactly where that decision lives for each provider.
+No public cloud platform as of 2026 achieves A3 with an intact measurement chain from firmware to application.
+A3 currently requires bare-metal.
+Every cloud platform requires at least one trust decision — the baselines above tell you exactly where that decision lives for each provider.